showbit01/showbit01/README.md

 - 👋 Hi, I’m Shobhit.
-- 👀 I’m interested in working on the projects related to machine learning,deep learning,computer vision.
+- 👀 I’m interested in working on the projects related to Machine Learning,Deep Learning,Computer Vision,Block Chain.
 - 🌱 I’m currently looking for Product/Research development roles in organizations.
 - 💞️ I’m looking to collaborate on projects related to artificial intelligence.
 - 📫 Reach out to me on linkedin: https://www.linkedin.com/in/showbit01/